US agency says women can get abortion pill via telemedicine

 The obstetricians group said in a statement Tuesday the FDA’s about-face on the requirement shows “it is arbitrary and does nothing to bolster the safety of an already-safe medicine.”

+“With this action, the Biden administration has made it clear that they will prioritize abortion over women’s safety,” said Jeanne Mancini, president of the anti-abortion group March for Life.
+“Chemical abortions should have more medical oversight, not less.”

 The FDA policy only applies during the COVID-19 health emergency.
-Several medical groups are pushing to make medication abortion permanently available via online prescribing and mail-order pharmacies.
+The obstetricians and gynecologists group and several other medical organizations are pushing to make medication abortion permanently available via online prescribing and mail-order pharmacies.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.